rogervinas/spring-cloud-stream-kafka-step-by-step/README.md

 }
 ```

-Then we can test it like this:
+And we can test it like this:
 ```kotlin
 @Test
 fun `produce event`() {